QuantEcon/lecture-python-advanced/source/rst/additive_functionals.rst

 Linear State-Space Representation
 ----------------------------------

-A convenient way to represent our additive functional is to use a :doc:`linear state space system <linear_models>`.
+A convenient way to represent our additive functional is to use a `linear state space system <https://python-intro.quantecon.org/linear_models.html>`__.

 To do this, we set up state and observation vectors